ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

                 ...

-While you do not include the ``.rst`` extension when defining the section structure, the index file referenced for each chapter must be named ``index.rst``.
+While you do not include the ``.rst`` extension when defining the section structure, the index file referenced for each section must be named ``index.rst``.

-After you build documentation locally as described in :ref:`Building Documentation`, the first-level heading in the ``index.rst`` file for each documentation chapter is shown as a clickable link in the header of the documentation's generated HTML output.
+After you build documentation locally as described in :ref:`Building documentation`, the first-level heading in the ``index.rst`` file for each section is shown as a clickable link in the header of the documentation's generated HTML output.
 For more information on defining a documentation structure, see the `Sphinx Getting Started
 <https://www.sphinx-doc.org/en/master/usage/quickstart.html>`_ guide.

-Indicating RST Titles
+Indicating RST titles
 +++++++++++++++++++++
 Within RST files, heading titles are followed by a line having a string of characters that is the same length as the heading title.
 If the length of the